Best Day Trips from Tokyo, Japan

 Getting to Kamakura

 As a side note, this outing is probably not the best time to whip out your JR pass to save some money.
-The Japan rail pass is worthwhile in many situations, but short trips in and around Japanese cities isn’t one of them.
+The Japan rail pass is worthwhile in many situations, but short trips in & around Japanese cities aren’t one of them.
 Hold off on activating your JR pass until undertaking a longer journey such as the Tokyo-Kyoto shinkansen.

 Hakone